 Meotodes meahte ond his mōdġeþanc,

-weorc wuldorfæder, swā hē wundra ġehwæs,
+weorc wuldorfæder swā hē wundra ġehwæs,

-ēċe Drihten, ōr onstealde.
+ēċe Drihten ōr onstealde.

 Hē ǣrest sceōp eorðan bearnum

-heofon tō hrōfe, hāliġ Scyppend;
+heofon tō hrōfe hāliġ Scyppend;

 þā middanġeard monncynnes weard,